 When will the winners be announced?

-The winners of each category, the CENIE Grand Prize winner and the "Public Choice" winner will be announced on our website in June 2021.
+The winners of each category and the CENIE Grand Prize winner will be announced on our website in June 2023.

 What about the finalists?

 The 60 finalists will be announced on our website in the spring of 2023.

 The Fundación General de la Universidad de Salamanca will select 10 finalists per category, one winner for each category and one CENIE Grand Prize winner from among the 60 finalists.

 Will I be notified if I was NOT selected as a finalist or winner?

 No. Due to the large number of submissions, only the 60 finalists will be notified of their status until March 2022.
 If you don't hear from the General Foundation of the University of Salamanca by then, you are neither a finalist nor a winner.

 With how many photos can I participate in the contest?